The History of Geneseo's

 Gunderson, John Lind, John Wigren and H. W. Ekland.

-THE METHODIST EPISCOPAL CHURCH
+THE METHODIST EPISCOPAL

 The Methodist Episcopal Church held its first meetings in the Seminary building.
 The first organization was